sush667/yoimnotpro/README.md

 The program checks whether those program exists and will display appropriate image - X not installed, Mark sign means installed.
 If the program is not installed by clicking X it will install it, if you click again it will remove it.
 There are tooltip text, just hover your mouse over the wanted application icon or it's install/remove button to see those texts in action.

 I was inspired by Zorin OS and GNOME 3 to create this program.

+April 21 2014: English and Bulgarian translations was added, thanks to Metodi Kirov for the Bulgarian translation.
 ## Archlinux support
 Archlinux users can install the program directly from AUR, without the need to download it from here.